What we believe

 Fabrice Neuman, co-founder and CTO, is one of France’s foremost proponents of e-books and was one of the first French journalists to write about them in the mid-1990s.
 He brings his inside knowledge of the e-book revolution to the company, along with his experience in journalism and publishing.
 For him, any digital display is good for reading.
 He even read a whole book on an old black-and-white Palm device.
 Sure, “it was not the best experience ever,” but still, don’t mention the so-called paper vs. digital war to him: both are complementary and serve a different audience.
 “Our goal is to expand the book’s reach, not to choose between digital or paper.”

 Our translation editor, Amy Richards, loves a good story, whether it’s reading it, telling it or helping someone else write it.
-She has spent most of her career as a writer and editor at both small town and major metropolitan newspapers.
-Her award-winning work has ranged from capturing the economic decline of Rust-Belt towns on Lake Erie to distilling the essence of food stories in well-turned headlines.
-Richards’ foray into manuscript editing began with a chance encounter in a thrift store.
+She has spent the better part of her career as a writer and editor at both small-town and major metropolitan newspapers.
+Her award-winning work has ranged from capturing the economic decline of Rust-Belt communities on Lake Erie to distilling the essence of food stories in well-turned headlines.
+Her entrée to manuscript editing was a chance encounter in a thrift store.
 She overheard a first-time author talking about his novel.
 “Do you need an editor?” she asked.
 “Why yes, I do,” he answered.
-Twenty-some chapters and a year later, his book was published.
-Today she continues to collaborate with various authors, and has joined Le French Book team to polish our books.
+Since helping him polish his first two novels, she has edited more than two dozen English-first and translated works for independent authors and Le French Book.